The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Multiple Knapsacks

 The optimal solution matches items $1,\ldots,N$ to their corresponding knapsacks if the arrival sequence terminates after item $N$, and rejects items $1,\ldots,N$ otherwise, matching items $N+1,\ldots,2N$ to knapsacks $\pi(1),\ldots,\pi(N)$, respectively, instead.
 Therefore

 Meanwhile, the algorithm does not know whether the arrival sequence will terminate after item $N$, nor does it know $\pi$.
 In the first phase, any algorithm can be captured by how many $\eps$'s it accepts, which we denote using $e \in \{0,1,...,N\}$.
 Should the second phase occur, by the symmetry of the random permutation, an algorithm cannot do better than placing an arriving item arbitrarily into an empty knapsack (where it will take size 1) whenever possible.
 Therefore, the expected reward of any algorithm when the second phase does occur is completely determined by $e$.
+By studying the different cases characterized by $e$, we can derive an upper bound on the competitive ratio.
+The proof of Theorem~\ref{thm:knapsackDEexample} is deferred to Section~\ref{sec:app:knapsackDEexample} in the Online Appendix.